• Skip to main content

 Last Updated on February 23, 2020 by Swagatam 10 Comments

-In this post we are going to construct a simple digital ohmmeter circuit using Arduino and 16x2 LCD display.
+In this post I will show how to construct a simple digital ohmmeter circuit using Arduino and 16x2 LCD display.
 We will also be exploring the other possible circuit ideas using the same concept.

 Circuit Objective